arduino/docs-content/content/arduino-cloud/03.cloud-interface/01.things/things.md

 ### Thing ID

-Your Thing ID can be obtained from your Metadata tab, and looks like this:
+Your Thing ID can be obtained from your metadata tab, and looks like this:

 ```
 cd628fe4-31d1-42a8-bf33-a627997ce602